charlottebreckenridge/105-Unit3-Breckenridge/README.md

 As you can see, the scatterplot and trendline visual demonstrate how counties with lower median household incomes associate with higher rates of violent crime.

 # Getting Started
-To get started manipulating the data, head first to the file here for instruction - [Process Instruction](https://github.com/charlottebreckenridge/105-Unit3-Breckenridge/blob/main/Process%20Documentation.ipynb)
+To get started manipulating the data, head first to the file here for instruction on how to start using Pandas - [Pandas How To](https://github.com/charlottebreckenridge/105-Unit3-Breckenridge/blob/main/Using%20Pandas1.ipynb)

+For further instruction on Pandas, follow the link here - [Pandas How To (part 2)]

+Finally, here is where you can find instruction on how to manipulate the County Public Health Data set we are working with - [Process Documentaion](https://github.com/charlottebreckenridge/105-Unit3-Breckenridge/blob/main/Process%20Documentation.ipynb)